nideyidayida/reverse_engineer_GPU_caches/README.md

 # GPUProject
 Reverse engineering the memory hierarchy of a GPU.

-Use nvcc pChase pChase.cu to compile.
+Use `nvcc pChase pChase.cu` to compile.

-Use nvcc -Xptxas -dlcm=cg -o pChase pChase.cu to compile with L1 cache disabled.
+Use `nvcc -Xptxas -dlcm=cg -o pChase pChase.cu` to compile with L1 cache disabled.

+Alternatively, use `make` to compile both of them.